fbatta/wedding-website/content/en/faqs.md

 #### Safety recommendations

 Avoid displaying valuables.
 Use taxis or ride-hailing apps.
-Specially, it is preferred not to walk around alone at night.
+Especially, it is preferred not to walk around alone at night.
 In Bogotá, it is easy to use the public transport but avoid peak hours because is too crowded.

 Stick to daylight visits in historic centers.